oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/guided_matrix_mult_RaceCondition/README.md

 Unfortunately not; pretty much the same thing happens - they both produce incorrect results on exiting.

-> **Note:** the command with OpenCL will only work if the `sycl-ls` command shows OpenCL devices for the graphics card, such as like this:
+> **Note:** the command with OpenCL will only work if the `sycl-ls` command shows OpenCL devices for the graphics card, such as this:

    ```
       $ sycl-ls